 This “over-the-counter bank deposit” eliminates the purpose of shopping at your fingertips as the traditional “over-the-counter bank deposit” still does not eliminate traditional transaction costs such as travel cost and inconvenience psychic costs for potential e-commerce customers.

 The last issue that should be addressed for Philippine e-commerce to grow is the ASEAN Integration, particularly the 2015 ASEAN e-commerce legislation harmonization.
 This integration shall yield amplified positive and negative effects.
 Indeed, the market opportunities widen, however, the risks subsequently expand.
 Currently, the ASEAN e-commerce harmonization framework is still in the development stages.

 Further, the Philippines is positioned for robust e-commerce growth given its current business climate – high costs in setting up brick-and-mortar businesses as compared to e-commerce businesses.
-E-commerce is the ideal business structure because it both addresses issues on cost-efficiency and proximity.
-E-commerce business can have business presence that is able to serve the archipelago’s 7,000 islands, which traditional brick-and-mortar businesses cannot.
+E-commerce is the ideal business structure because it addresses issues on cost-efficiency and proximity.
+An e-commerce business can have a business presence that is able to serve the archipelago’s 7,000 islands, which traditional brick-and-mortar businesses cannot.
 In fact, most traditional businesses set up complimentary e-commerce channels.